 - Conducted and radiated sets of core requirements for the above listed categories (i.e. Tx, Rx and BS demodulation),

-- Requirements for NSA NR and SA NR deployments (with the consideration of the NSA/SA prioritization in Rel 15),
+- Requirements for NSA NR and SA NR deployments (with the consideration of the NSA/SA prioritization in Rel-15),

 - Requirements for FR1 and FR2 frequency ranges, based on the classification defined in 3GPP TR 38.803 [24]:

-- FR1: Both conducted and OTA requirements will be required for Range 1.
+- FR1: Both conducted and OTA requirements will be required for FR1.
 The applicability may depend on the requirements.

 - Requirement set 1-C: Conducted requirements for FR1 Non-AAS BS (which doesn’t include antenna functionality).